 Stanley Park Ecology Society (SPES) is a community-based not-for-profit organization dedicated to encouraging stewardship of our natural world through environmental education and conservation action based in Stanley Park.
 SPES is seeking a highly motivated individual to manage our Conservation Programs including habitat enhancement and restoration initiatives and urban wildlife programs.
 If you have strong strategic and practical ecological experience, management, initiative, organization, diplomacy and collaborative qualities, and a vision for connecting diverse audiences to nature through hands-on action, we invite you to apply to our dynamic team.

-Stanley Park Ecology Society promotes awareness of and respect for the natural world and plays a leadership role in the stewardship of Stanley Park through collaborative initiatives in education, research and conservation.
-Our programs range from environmental education to hands-on conservation initiatives such as wildlife monitoring and removing invasive plant species from the Park.
+Stanley Park Ecology Society (SPES) promotes awareness of and respect for the natural world and plays a leadership role in the stewardship of Stanley Park through collaborative initiatives in education, research and conservation.
+We are seeking an energetic, creative and passionate program coordinator to recruit, train and supervise a team of up to 50 volunteers for two consecutive programs:

 EcoRangers: (April – August) Roving volunteer eco-ambassadors interact with the public to interpret Stanley Park’s wildlife and habitats.
 They also promote upcoming events and activities run by the Stanley Park Ecology Society, and they provide directions and information throughout the park.